This is a free interactive personality test that measures Jungian personality type as popularised by Myers and Briggs.

-The results for a person on each pair can be combined letter by letter to makes a persons 4 letter code.
+The results for a person on each pair can be combined letter by letter.
 For example, preferences for Introversion, Sensing, Feeling, and Judging becomes ISFJ.

 The OJTS is a free and open-source test designed to produce an equivalent result to the MBTI.
-It was developed by selecting questions that discriminted between people who already indentified as one of the 16 types.
-Over 2,000 questions were tested.
+It was developed by selecting questions that discriminate between people who already identify as one of the 16 types.
+So it can be considered to measure the average definition of each type across internet users.
 It is currently on version 2.1, see the full documentation.
 In a comparison between several different online tests, the OJTS had the strongest agreement between self reported type and test result.

 You use of this assessment should be for educational or entertainment purposes only.
 This is not psychological advice of any kind.
 Additionally, your responses to this questionnaire will be anonymously saved and possibly used for research or otherwise distributed.